DevMountain/categorizer/README.md

 * `chart` - An object containing the necessary chart data: `{ labels, name, datasets: [] }`
 * `type` - The action type, in this case `CREATE_CHART`

 With the action creator ready to go, we now need to update the reducer function itself to handle the action.
-Add a new `case` to the `switch` statement that checks the `action.type` against `CREATE_CHART` (remember to put this above the default case, or it will never run!).
+Add a new `case` to the `switch` statement that checks the `action.type` against `CREATE_CHART` (put this above the default case, or it will never run!).
 This case should return a new state object where

 * `charts` is an array of `action.chart` and all the past `charts` on state
 * `activeChartIndex` is set to `0`, the index of the newly created chart.